andleb/aoc18/README.md

 # aoc18
 Advent of Code 2018.
 Code is provided as close to as it was at the time of the solution as possible, with only some removal of commented-out sections etc. I also abstained from using external libraries, e.g. for graph-based problems.
 Each subfolder represents a problem/a day in the competition with the input included in a text file.
 The solution can be obtained by simply running the Python script.
 Note that the input might be personalized to each participant.

-In terms of rankings, I placed in the hundreds for almost of the problems.
+In terms of rankings, I placed in the hundreds for almost all of the problems.